direktiv/direktiv.github.io/docs/spec/workflow-yaml/noop.md

 ## NoopStateDefinition

-Often workflows need to do something that can be achieved using logic built into most state types.
+Often flows need to do something that can be achieved using logic built into most state types.
 For example, to log something, or to transform the instance data by running a `jq` command.
 In many cases this can be done by an existing state within the workflow, but sometimes it's necessary to split it out into a separate state.
 The `noop` state exists for this purpose.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |